thomasthomsen16/mini_ex_all/mini_ex9/README.md

 #### Thoughts on the proces

+One of the things I found most difficult, and what I expect is the most difficult part of drawing any flowchart, is reducing often complex operations into abstractions, that encompasses all of these.
+This task can, and was for me, very difficult, since it requires thinking about code and the program in a whole new way.
+The focus isn’t on the technical specifications for the program in terms of code, but rather the code as a whole and how each different part of the code relates to each other.
+This requires breaking different parts of the code into boxes of abstractions – a sort of encapsulation.

 ### Group assignment:

 Group 6: Thomas Thomsen, Sille Nygaard Kock, Nanna Størup & Rasmus skov